Spectral gap in random bipartite biregular graphs and applications: Proof of Theorem

 Finally, in Section~\ref{sec:norm_bounds} we put all of these ingredients together and use Markov's inequality to bound each matrix norm with high probability.
-We find that $\| \bar{B}^\ell \|$ contributes a factor that goes as $((d_1 - 1)(d_2 - 1))^{\ell/4}$, whereas $\| R^{\ell,j} \|$ contributes only a factor of $\ell$ (up to logarithmic factors in $n$).
-Thus, the main contribution to the circuit counts comes from the mean, and, in fact, comes from circuits which are exactly trees traversed forwards and backwards.
+We find that $\| \bar{B}^\ell \|$ contributes a factor that goes as $((d_1 - 1)(d_2 - 1))^{\ell/4}$, whereas $\| R^{\ell,j} \|$ contributes only a factor of $(d-1)^\ell/n$, up to polylogarithmic factors in $n$.
+Thus, the main contribution to the circuit counts comes from the mean and, in fact, comes from circuits which are exactly trees traversed forwards and backwards.
+Interestingly, this is analogous to what happens when using the trace method on random matrices of independent entries.

-Interestingly, that the dominant contributions arise from trees is analogous to what happens when using the trace method on random matrices of independent entries.
-Our expectation bounds (Section~\ref{sec:expectation_bounds}) essentially show that the model $\mathcal{G}(n,m,d_1,d_2)$ adds edges close to independently when exploring small enough neighborhoods.
-And the combinatorial arguments of Section~\ref{sec:path_counting} show that there are not enough contributions from paths with cycles to compensate for this.

-In doing so, however, we are forced to consider tangled paths but which are built up of tangle-free components.
-This delicate issue was first made clear by \citet{friedman2004} who introduced the idea of tangles and a ``selective trace.'' \citet{bordenave2015a}, who we follow closely in this part of our analysis, also has a good discussion of these issues and their history.
+In the proof, we are forced to consider tangled paths but which are built up of tangle-free components.
+This delicate issue was first made clear by \citet*{friedman2004} who introduced the idea of tangles and a ``selective trace.'' \citet*{bordenave2015a}, who we follow closely in this part of our analysis, also has a good discussion of these issues and their history.
 We use the fact that

 and so deal with circuits built up of $2k$ segments which are $\ell$-tangle-free.
 Notice that the first segment comes from $\bar{B}^\ell$, the second from $(\bar{B}^{\ell})^*$, etc. Because of this, the directionality of the edges along each segment alternates.
 See Figure~\ref{fig:circuit} for an illustration of a path which contributes for $k=2$ and $\ell=2$.
-Also, while each segment $\gamma_i$ is $\ell$-tangle-free, the overall circuit may be tangled, since later segments can revisit vertices seen before.
+Also, while each segment is $\ell$-tangle-free, the overall circuit may be tangled.